donnemartin/dev-setup/README.md

 **Scripts tested on OS X 10.10 Yosemite.**

 * [Single Setup Script](#single-setup-script)

-The [Single Setup Script](#single-setup-script) executes each individual step, which you can also run separately:
 * [Step 1: Run the bootstrap.sh script](#step-1-run-the-bootstrapsh-script)
     * Syncs dev-setup to your local home directory
 * [Step 2: Run the osxprep.sh script](#step-2-run-the-osxprepsh-script)